ladislav-hovan/lioness_sparsity_snakemake/README.md

 - Cleanup of expression data and prior networks
 - Generation of sparsified expression
 - Generation of LIONESS networks
-- Summary Pearson and Spearman correlations of both expression and LIONESS networks with the unmodified baseline
+- Summary Pearson and Spearman correlations comparing to the unmodified
+  baseline:
+  - edge weights
+  - indegrees
+  - expression
+  - coexpression
+- Average error in coexpression across sparsity levels

 ## Setup